xeho91/svelte-ast-print/README.md

    </details>

-1. Incorporate it into your project, for example with the Svelte [`parse`] method:
+1. Incorporate it into your project, for example using Node.js and with the Svelte [`parse`] method:

    ```ts
    import fs from "node:fs";